 During these challenging times ACPOMIT will endeavour to support injecting Physiotherapists by reviewing and posting the literature relating to use of corticosteroid injections during the COVID-19 pandemic.
-We will also offer recommendations on the considerations to make for returning to a face-face service in forth coming months.

 The World health organisation recommend that systemic corticosteroids should be avoided in patients with COVID-19 unless indicated for another reason.
 This is because there is evidence from a early study of patients in Wuhan that corticosteroids may cause delayed COVID-19 viral clearance.
 Furthermore, corticosteroids have been associated with an increased risk for mortality in patients with influenza and delayed viral clearance in patients with Middle East respiratory syndrome.